What’s financial protection and do I need it?

 Family income benefit also pays out on death.
 However, instead of providing a lump sum, it pays out a regular income from when you die until the end of the policy.
 For example, if you took out a 20-year policy and died after 15 years, it would pay out for five years.

-As its name suggests, family income benefit is aimed at families who want to provide their surviving partner with an income for a set period of time.
+As its name suggests, family income benefit is aimed at families who want to provide their surviving partner and children with an income for a set period of time.
 It could help pay for school fees and other activities, as well as essential bills.

 3. Critical illness cover